sudo-self/bucket-buddy/README.md

 3. DELETE
 4. LIST

-Replace src `index.js` with the one in this repo.
+replace the worker at src / `index.js` with the worker in this repo.

 ## R2 binding